LearningKijo/MSTICPy/msticpy-demo/msticpy-M365D-GettingStarted.md

 4. Understand the detail of query in msticpy, Microsoft 365 Defender

 ## 0. Prerequisite
-Before connecting to the provider, Microsoft 365 Defender, a few preparations are necessary such as API permission in AAD app, msticpyconfig.yaml, install jupyter notebook, install msticpy and so on - [MSTICPy | Microsoft 365 Defender Provider](https://msticpy.readthedocs.io/en/latest/data_acquisition/DataProv-MSDefender.html).
-In this page, I am covering the use for msticpy, Microsoft 365 Defender, on the local device, NOT Notebooks, Microsoft Sentinel.

 Before connecting to Microsoft 365 Defender as a data provider, a few preparations are necessary, such as obtaining API permission for an Azure Active Directory app, configuring msticpyconfig.yaml, installing Jupyter Notebook, installing MSTICPy, and more.
-You can find detailed instructions on how to set up and use MSTICPy with Microsoft 365 Defender as a provider on this page.
+You can find detailed instructions on how to set up and use MSTICPy with Microsoft 365 Defender as a provider on [this page](https://msticpy.readthedocs.io/en/latest/data_acquisition/DataProv-MSDefender.html).
 Please note that this guide focuses on using msticpy and Microsoft 365 Defender on your local device, not with Microsoft Sentinel or Notebooks.

 ## 1. Connect to the provider, Microsoft 365 Defender
 ![image](https://user-images.githubusercontent.com/120234772/218461249-e3fc945d-4d49-471b-8b04-ea0bc6332d37.png)